olenapetrova-da/lublin-events-hub/docs/lehv2/LEHv2_DB_schema_S1.md

 - `event_id` is the **stable ID** reused from LEHv1 / Hub.
 It is computed by ingestion and does not change over time.
 - `title`, `source`, `url` are stable, event-level attributes.
 - `category_raw` stores whatever raw category string comes from Hub (`Category` field).
 Some sources fill it, others leave it empty.
 Future enrichment (taxonomy/LLM) will use this field but canonical tags will live in separate columns/tables later.
+- Stage 1 treats `(source, url)` as the “source-local identity”.
+This keeps ingestion simple, but means that for `official` a single logical exhibition that has several separate URLs (one per day) may appear as several `events` rows.
+This is acceptable for Stage 1 because user-facing logic works through `showtimes`, not `events` directly.

 ---